Death of David Rossi: Controversies

 The television show Le Iene strongly highlighted the case, pointing out that some of the people involved had attended several sex parties.
-Due to this the public prosecutor of Genova launched an investigation, searched an envoy of the show Le Iene and collected some documents in his possession.
+Due to this, the public prosecutor of Genova launched an investigation, searched an envoy of the show Le Iene and collected some documents in his possession.
 During the investigation, it turned out that Rossi's watch was not on his wrist at the moment of the fall, but it was thrown out of his office window twenty minutes later.
 A magistrate who was investigating the incident was threatened with death when a 9mm handgun bullet was delivered to him.

-Camera footage showed that two people approached Rossi while he was still alive, but walked away shortly after, without aiding him.

-As a result of the dismissed investigations, in 2020 the public prosecutor of Genova started investigating the magistrates, who were involved in the case to ascertain the correct execution of the activities.
+Camera footage showed that two people approached Rossi while he was still alive but walked away shortly after, without aiding him.
+In 2020, as a result of the dismissed investigations, the public prosecutor of Genova started investigating the magistrates who were involved in the case to ascertain the correct execution of the activities.

 Parliamentary Committee

-On 11 March 2021, the Chamber of Deputies established the Parliamentary Committee of Inquiry on the death of David Rossi, tasked with precisely reconstructing the facts, causes and reasons which lead to the death of Rossi and possible third-party responsibilities.
-The committee is chaired by the deputy of Forza Italia Pierantonio Zanettin.
+On 11 March 2021, the Chamber of Deputies established the Parliamentary Committee of Inquiry on the death of David Rossi, tasked with precisely reconstructing the facts, causes and reasons which led to the death of Rossi and possible third-party responsibilities.
+The committee is chaired by the Forza Italia deputy Pierantonio Zanettin.
 The final report was submitted on 15 September 2022, but the results were disputed.
 On 22 March 2023, a new parliamentary commission was established, beginning their work on 5 March 2024.

+2024–2026 parliamentary commission findings

+After 42 plenary sessions and testimony from 33 individuals, the commission approved its interim report on 3 March 2026, unanimously ruling out suicide.
+Forensic analysis by the RIS (Reparto Investigazioni Scientifiche, the Carabinieri's forensic science unit) concluded that Rossi had been suspended outside his office window and held by both wrists by third parties before the fall.
+A second expert opinion found facial injuries sustained just before the fall incompatible with self-harm.
+The motive has yet to be established.
+The Siena public prosecutor's office has reopened an investigative file in parallel.